ruthmatieu/ruthmatieu/README.md

 ### 👋 Hi.
 I’m Ruth.
 But I prefer Alanna.

 I'm a Web Developer that focuses on front-end JavaScript frameworks such as React.
-I have a passion for Design Systems, Web Accessibility, and serverless technologies such as AWS and Google Cloud.
+I have a passion for Design Systems, Web Accessibility, and Serverless Technologies such as AWS and Google Cloud.
 To expand my skills, I am currently focused on building a JAM (JavaScript API Markup) stack for a non-profit organization called Women Who Code.

 [![portfolio button](https://github.com/ruthmatieu/ruthmatieu/blob/master/images/portfolio-btn.png "Alanna's portfolio")](https://ruthmatieu.com)